Sanyi0001/security/README.md

         -> HTTP Access Only is set to true to prevent JavaScript accessing cookie values

         -> Same-Site Cookies are set to 'strict' (not much sense for now but maybe good for further use)

+        -> Heroku is set to https by default

 2. The application contains one or more features that require access control that prevent IDOR: